Gregory R. Lisciandro, DVM, DABVP, DACVECC, President & Executive Director

 Dr. Christian Guachamin studied veterinary medicine at Universidad Central de Ecuador.
 While in Ecuador, he worked at Universidad San Francisco de Quito and in a private emergency hospital, where he was first introduced to ultrasound.
-He moved to the United States in 2014, currently works at a small animal emergency hospital in Carbondale, IL, and also dedicates his time working with non-profit organizations in both Ecuador and the United States on Native American reservations in Arizona, New Mexico, and Colorado.
+He moved to the United States in 2014, initially worked at a small animal emergency hospital in Carbondale, IL, but now works at an emergency referral practice in the Raleigh-Durham area of North Carolina.
+Dr. Guachamin also dedicates his time working with non-profit organizations in both Ecuador and the United States on Native American reservations in Arizona, New Mexico, and Colorado.
 He is a founding member of the Ecuadorian Emergency and Critical Care Society, and during his last year of veterinary school, he translated the 3rd part of the RECOVER Guidelines into Spanish.
 He enjoys teaching and lectures on CPR Basic Life Support in Ecuadorian schools.
-His interests include critical care, trauma, cardiology, and surgery, enjoys participating in webinar lectures for Central and South America and makes ultrasound a part of daily practice.
+His interests include critical care, trauma, cardiology, point-of-care ultrasound, and surgery, enjoys participating in webinar lectures for Central and South America and makes ultrasound a part of daily practice.
 Dr. Guachamin is happily married to Dr. Emily Samson, MD.
-Together, they have three pets and their dream is to help underserved communities improving the lives of animals and humans through medicine, with POCUS playing a big role.
+Together, they have three pets and a baby on the way!
+Their dream is to help underserved communities improving the lives of animals and humans through medicine, with POCUS playing a big role.
 Dr. Guachamin was a guest speaker at the first IVPOCUS Symposium in Austin 2017.

 Judith Rossi, Assistant Executive Director, Secretary